uriel1998/ytcs/README.md

 TODO - filter *EXCLUDE* terms (new feature)
 TODO - locks on data files
-TODO - a way to update in the background and then swap the cache out once it's rebuilt in the background (that'd be FAB) TODO - or to update similarly to how I do with the subscription, but that's rebuilt on the fly d/t being smaller.
-But maybe explicitly moving the analysis strings out of the cache creation portion and into the display portion?
+TODO - a way to update in the background and then swap the cache out once it's rebuilt in the background (that'd be FAB) TODO - mark as watched needs to be done as a db rebuild simply because that *IS* how long it takes.
+TODO - Or just alter the cache file ITSELF.